cellgeni/docs/docs/source/contact.rst

 Chat
 ----

-For small technical questions and informal interactions we use the `Cellular Genetics Slack workspace <https://sanger-cellgen.slack.com>`__.
+For small technical questions and informal interactions we use the `Cellular Genomics Slack workspace <https://sanger-cellgen.slack.com>`__.
 You can loging there with your Sanger credentials.